 2. Contingency Agreement

-If your roof has sustained weather damage, we will ask that you sign a contingency agreement before we assist you with the process.
+If your roof has sustained weather damage, we’ll ask that you sign a contingency agreement before we assist you with the process.
 This agreement simply states that because we have educated you about the insurance opportunity, and we have and will continue to spend resources throughout the insurance process to assist you, that if/when your insurance company approves your claim to any degree, that you will allow us to perform the work that your insurance company agrees to pay for.
 If your claim is denied, the contingency agreement is void and you have lost nothing.

 3. Filing the Claim & Scheduling the Adjuster Meeting

 Your Project Manager will assist you in filing your claim.